Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A Fukaya-Seidel Type A-infinity -category of Three-Manifolds

 where $(A^a, B^a)$ and $a, b$ are the coordinates and indices on the space $\mathfrak{A}_{3}$ of irreducible $(A_i, B_i)$ fields on $M_3$, respectively, $F_{\tau t}$ is a field strength on $\R^2$, and the expressions for $p^a, q^a$ are

 In short, HW theory on $M_3 \times \R^2$ can be regarded as a 2d \textit{gauged} sigma model along the $(t, \tau)$-directions with target $\mathfrak A_{3}$ whose action is \eqref{2d action on r2}.

-\textit{The 2d Model as a 1d SQM} Now that we have recast HW theory as a 2d gauged sigma model on $\R^2$ with target $\mathfrak A_{3}$, we want to single out the direction in $\tau$ as a direction in ``time" and further recast it as a 1d SQM.
-After suitable rescalings, the equivalent SQM action can be obtained from \eqref{2d action on r2} as\footnote{ In 1d, $A_t, A_\tau$ have no field strength and are thus non-dynamical fields.
-Therefore, they can be integrated out to furnish the Christoffel connection for the fermion kinetic terms as was done in the context of an SQM in \eqref{A_t eom}, leaving us with an SQM without $A_t, A_\tau$.}
+\textit{The 2d Model as a 1d SQM} Now that we have recast HW theory as a 2d gauged sigma model on $\R^2$ with target $\mathfrak A_{3}$, we want to single out the direction in $\tau$ as a direction in ``time'' and further recast it as a 1d SQM.
+After suitable rescalings, the equivalent SQM action can be obtained from \eqref{2d action on r2} as\footnote{ In 1d, $A_\tau$ has no field strength and is thus non-dynamical.
+Therefore, it can be integrated out to furnish the Christoffel connection for the fermion kinetic terms as was done in the context of an SQM in \eqref{A_t eom}, leaving us with an SQM without $A_\tau$.
+We have also omitted a term $|\partial_{\tau} A_t|^2$ in the following expression as it will just lead to the trivial condition $\partial_{\tau} A_t = 0$. }

-where $(A^\alpha, B^\alpha)$ and $\alpha, \beta$ are coordinates and indices on the path space $\mathcal{M}(\R, \mathfrak{A}_{3})$ of maps from $\R$ to $\mathfrak{A}_{3}$, respectively; $g^{\alpha\beta}$ is the metric on $\mathcal{M}(\R, \mathfrak{A}_{3})$; and $h(A, B)$ is the potential function.
+where $(A^\alpha, B^\alpha)$ and $\alpha, \beta$ are coordinates and indices on the path space $\mathcal{M}(\R, \mathfrak{A}_{3})$ of maps from $\R$ to $\mathfrak{A}_{3}$, respectively; $g^{\alpha \beta}_{\mathcal{M}(\R, \mathfrak{A}_3)}$ is the metric on $\mathcal{M}(\R, \mathfrak{A}_{3})$; and $h(A, B)$ is the potential function.

-In short, HW theory on $M_3 \times \R^2$ can also be regarded as a 1d SQM along the $\tau$-direction in $\mathcal{M}(\R, \mathfrak{A}_{3})$ whose action is \eqref{sqm action m2 x R2}.
+In short, HW theory on $M_3 \times \R^2$ can also be regarded as a 1d SQM along the $\tau$-direction in $\mathcal{M}(\R, \mathfrak{A}_{3})$ whose action is \eqref{sqm action m3 x R2}.